Thank you for your interest in our placement scheme.

-The Counselling Team comprises a Counselling Manager, two Senior Counsellors and 11 counsellors (including psychodynamic, integrative, person-centred and CBT therapists), a group therapist and two consultant psychiatrists.
+Our Counselling team is comprised of a counselling manager, 3 senior counsellors, 12 counsellors (including those from a diverse range of modalities), a group therapist and 2 consultant psychiatrists.
 We deliver approximately 3,200 individual appointments to around 800 students seeking counselling each year, for help with a wide range of issues.

-Counsellors offer mostly brief, focused dynamic counselling, with a very small proportion of our clients being offered longer term counselling.
-We also run therapy groups and offer workshops for students on topics such as self-confidence, sleep and study difficulties, as well as training and consultation to support staff in their pastoral role with students.
+Counsellors offer mostly short-term counselling, with a very small proportion of our clients offered longer term counselling.
+We also run therapy groups and offer workshops for students, as well as training and consultation to support staff in their pastoral role with students.
+Trainees will have scope to see a range of presentations, work both short term and longer term, and will have a range of opportunities for learning.
+Trainees attend bi-weekly clinical meetings and will have the opportunity to present clinical cases to the team.

 Queen Mary’s placement scheme is highly regarded in the sector and a high proportion of those completing a placement within our service are successful in gaining paid work in the sector.

-We offer training placements for those currently studying on a formal counselling/psychotherapy training course, who are seeking a placement as part of their course, and keen to gain experience working with a student population within Higher Education.
+We offer training placements for those currently studying on a formal counselling/psychotherapy/CBT training course, who are seeking a placement as part of their course, and are keen to gain experience working with a student population within Higher Education.

 You will need: